FROM EGO

 Our Human Story

-An unflinching visual record of
+An unflinching visual record of the

 told through the headlines we lived